 How long to do you need to run our lights?
 It's the run time to achieve 90% effective destruction rate.
 Our UVC products are all the same size and cover the same area.
 The difference between the lower wattage and the higher wattage units is the higher wattage units can achieve the 90% destruction rate quicker.

 Our 200 Watt UVC High Bay will be 2X faster than the 100 Watt unit and 4X faster than the 50 Watt unit in achieving the 90% rate.
 If you are looking for a higher effective destruction rate (90-99%), you have to increase the run time or increase the wattage used.

 The Best Lighting Choices for Hospitals

-Like Schools, Hospitals are stressed for funds too.
-Hospital wards, operation theaters, hallways, parking lots need round the clock, good quality illumination.
-Hundreds of thousands of dollars are needed to fund the lighting electricity bills alone.
-This is why we thing the education of LED technology for hospital and healthcare facilities is important for a sustainable future for the healthcare industry, along
+Like schools, hospitals are stressed for funds too.
+Hospital wards, operating rooms, hallways, parking lots need around the clock, high quality light.
+Thousands of dollars are needed to fund the lighting electricity bills alone.
+This is why for hospital and healthcare facilities, it's important to have a sustainable future.

 As a facility manager of a hospital, you can convert over to LED but keep your investment in your fixtures.
 Outdoors, you can replace Metal Halide and HPS bulbs with HID LED Retrofit Conversion Kits.
 It's as simple as a bulb and ballast replacement.
 Indoors, you can replace fluorescent tubes with Magnetic LED Light Strip Retrofits for Troffers.
 So converting over to LED products doesn't have to be difficult or costly if you understand how you can retrofit.

-There are a multitude of reasons why hospitals worldwide are investing in energy efficient lighting.
-Energy efficient lighting devices provide hospitals with innovative technological solutions to
+There are many reasons why hospitals worldwide are investing in energy efficient lighting.
+Energy efficient lighting devices provide hospitals with innovative technological solutions to:

 - Increase efficiency